bialimed/miams/README.md

       --input-bed ${APP_DIR}/test/data/msi.bed \
       --output ${APP_DIR}/test/out_model/msi_intervals.tsv

-### Build stable MSI reference model with *MIAmS Learn*
+### Build MSI reference with *MIAmS Learn*
-The following command must be used on large number of stable samples coming from your laboratory.
-Take in mind the sentence of mSINGS's authors: "_Baseline statistics vary markedly from assay-to-assay and lab-to-lab.
+The following command must be used on large number of stable and instable samples coming from your laboratory.
+Take in mind the sentence of mSINGS's authors:
+"_Baseline statistics vary markedly from assay-to-assay and lab-to-lab.
 It is CRITICAL that you prepare a baseline file that is specific for your analytic process, and for which data have been generated using the same protocols._"

     source ${APP_DIR}/envs/miniconda3/bin/activate MIAmS
     ${APP_DIR}/jflow/bin/jflow_cli.py miamslearn \
       --R1 ${APP_DIR}/test/data/stable/I17G01744_S19_L001_R1.fastq.gz \
       --R2 ${APP_DIR}/test/data/stable/I17G01744_S19_L001_R2.fastq.gz \
+      --R1 ${APP_DIR}/test/data/instable/I17G01612_S13_L001_R1.fastq.gz \
+      --R2 ${APP_DIR}/test/data/instable/I17G01612_S13_L001_R2.fastq.gz \
-      --models ${APP_DIR}/test/data/models.json \
+      --annotations ${APP_DIR}/test/data/loci_annot.tsv \
       --targets ${APP_DIR}/test/data/msi.bed \
       --genome-seq ${APP_DIR}/test/bank/Homo_sapiens.GRCh37.75.dna.chromosome.14.fa \
       --intervals ${APP_DIR}/test/data/msi_intervals.tsv \
       --output-baseline ${APP_DIR}/test/out_model/baseline.tsv \
+      --output-training ${APP_DIR}/test/out_model/models.json \
       --output-log ${APP_DIR}/test/out_model/baseline_log.txt
     source ${APP_DIR}/envs/miniconda3/bin/deactivate

+The annotations file describe the status of all loci in all samples in TSV format.

+    sample	locus_position	method_id	key	value	type
+    splA	1:102-500	model	status	MSS
+    splA	1:9005-9105	model	status	Undetermined
+    splB	1:102-500	model	status	MSI
+    splB	1:9005-9105	model	status	MSI

+One row correspond to one locus in one sample and contains:

+* The sample name.
+* The locus position.
+* The name of the method storing information.
+In reference creation we use `model`.
+* The name used to index the annotation.
+In reference creation we add the MSI `status`.
+* The value for the annotation.
+In reference creation `MSS` or `MSI` or `Undetermined`.
+* The type of value.

 ## Workflows management
 ### Launch